jeanSagaz/api-gateway/README.md

 ## Running the project
 Go to the 'ApiGateway' project properties and select the 'Multiple startup projects' option and select the 3 projects with the 'Start' action.<br/>

+## Running the project with docker
+Run the command below to create an external network:
+docker network create api-gateway-network --driver bridge

+Run the following command below in the project root folder at the prompt:
+docker-compose up -d
+or
+docker-compose up --build -d